-The recent report from the African Union and United Nations Economic Commission for Africa’s High Level Panel on Illicit Financial Flows from Africa has focused attention on the scale of IFFs from Africa.
+A recent report focused attention on the scale of IFFs from Africa.
 It estimated that Africa loses $50 to $60 billion each year through IFFs.
-This includes money from tax evasion and other criminal activities (corruption, money laundering, etc.) which undermine Africa’s development and governance agenda.
-The report also identifies ways to tackle IFFs, including through EOI and improved international tax co-operation.
+This includes money from tax evasion and other criminal activities (corruption, money laundering etc.) which undermine Africa’s development and governance agenda.
+The report also identified ways to tackle IFFs, including through EOI and improved international tax co-operation.

-Progress in enhancing international tax co-operation in Africa has been made through the framework of the Global Forum’s Africa Initiative, led by a number of African members.
-But African countries are still not fully exploiting recent advances in international tax co-operation and EOI:
+Progress in enhancing international tax co-operation in Africa has been made through the framework of the Global Forum’s Africa Initiative but African countries are still not fully exploiting recent advances in international tax co-operation and EOI:

-29 African Ministers of Finance are supporting the Yaoundé Declaration and the African Union Commission contributes actively o the Africa Initiative.
+Thirty African ministers of Finance are now supporting the Yaoundé Declaration and the African Union Commission actively contributes to the Africa Initiative.
 During the launch of the Tax Transparency in Africa 2020 report, H.E.
 Prof Victor Harison, Commissioner for Economic Affairs of the African Union Commission, called on “all Member States to participate in the international tax cooperation by implementing fiscal transparency strategies that fight against illicit financial flows, and mitigate tax evasion on the continent".
 He noted that “Domestic resource mobilisation is essential for the transformation, self-reliance and sovereignty of the continent in order to build an endogenous economy and achieve Agenda 2063”.

 More African countries are expected to join the Declaration and all are encouraged to do so.
 The ultimate goal of is to ensure that African countries and organisations take ownership of the tax transparency agenda promoting it to serve African interests in fighting against tax evasion and IFFs.